Yang Zhang

 Jul 03, 2023

-How Clean is the Air in Your Neighborhood?
-This New Northeastern Project Aims to Find Out
+How Clean Is the Air in Your Neighborhood?
+This New Northeastern Project Aims To Find Out

 CEE Professor Yang Zhang, who leads the interdisciplinary impact engine team iSUPER, is installing over 100 stationary pollution sensors in Brookline and Chelsea and using a mobile lab to measure air quality block-by-block in Greater Boston municipalities.
 She aims to identify hyperlocal pollutant hotspots and support strategies to reduce air pollution.